smokeballdev/api-docs/docs/documentation/b-Changelog.md

   - Ensured changes made via the PATCH endpoint reflect in the matter history correctly.
 - **MatterTypes**: Fix issue exposing deleted matter types from GET endpoint.
 - **Staff**: Added attorney/solicitor licence numbers to GET endpoint.
 - **Tasks**: Added missing validation to the `MatterId` and `StaffId` fields.
-These fields must now be either NULL or valid GUID values, empty strings are no longer permitted.
+These fields must now be valid GUID values, empty strings are no longer permitted.
+The `StaffId` is mandatory.

 ### July 2023